brhoades/selenium_wrapper/doc/source/sw.rst

   - Splunk Connection

     - ``#p report="server FQDN or IP"``
       - This parameter toggles reporting.
 If this parameter is left to the default (blank) reporting will not happen.
-Default: ""
+Default: None
     - ``#p report_port=8089``
       - The port to connect to the reporting Splunk server at.
 Default: 8089
     - ``#p report_user="username""``